 The others spend the morning lounging on the upper deck, playing on the waterslide, and joining a semi-submersible tour.

-A couple helicopters arrive around 8:30am, delivering a handful of Hamilton Island guests for a snorkel or dive, but these intruders seem to spend more time sipping sparkling wine than swimming, and they’re soon off to their next destination.
+A couple of helicopters arrive around8:30 am, delivering a handful of Hamilton Island guests for a snorkel or dive, but these intruders seem to spend more time sipping sparkling wine than swimming, and they’re soon off to their next destination.

 By 11am, when the day-trippers arrive on the transfer vessel, we’ve had three good snorkelling sessions.

 We’re greedy, though – this exclusive experience has been far too pleasing, and we’re not at all happy to see the packed boat return.